 So on....

-Once the learning process is complete, our robot can predict position for new and unseen ball positions, such as Xn+1.
+Once the learning process is complete, our robot can predict positions for new and unseen ball positions, such as Xn+1.
 It will provide an output, Yn+1', and the success of its prediction can be measured by whether the ball is caught or not.

 In contrast, Machine learning is a way for the computer to learn how to perform a task without being explicitly programmed.
 Instead of specifying the rules, the programmer trains the computer on data, allowing it to analyze the data and find patterns.
 Now computer uses these patterns to make predictions or decisions without the need for additional programming.
-In other words, the programmer provides the computer with a set of past experience in terms of data, and the computer uses algorithms to learn from those experiences.
+In other words, the programmer provides the computer with a set of past experiences in terms of data, and the computer uses algorithms to learn from those experiences.

 Before moving forward, let's define "Machine learning" formally.